 Level 1 Beginner: 2 Day Training

 Off-road skills don’t happen overnight.
 We want you to feel comfortable when you transition from the pavement to the dirt, and our training will help you build the finesse required to adventure ride safely.
 Breaking down each movement into easy-to-understand steps is the key to our training.
 The Triple Threat—or clutch, brake, and throttle—is one example of our focus on the fundamentals of controlling the motorcycle at slow speeds.
 By re-learning how to precisely control the actions of clutching, braking, and throttling, you’ll maximize your riding capability using this core principle.
-The Triple Threat is the backbone of our training program and it carries over into every exercise we do.
+The Triple Threat is the backbone of our training program, and it carries over into every exercise we do.
 One thing is for sure…you will have a lot more confidence, the necessary tools, and refined skills to help you “Ride your Ride.”
-Also consider adding the 2 Day Upgrade Beyond Training Ride to further enhance the experience and practice what you’ve learned!

 Training exercises and skills you will learn: